CELEBRATE THE SEASON

 Eid-ul-Fitr is the festival that celebrates the end of Ramadan, the annual 30-day period of fasting.
 The date each year depends on the Islamic Lunar calendar but in 2016 it took place in June and July.
 The three-day holiday of Eid-ul-Fitr involves early morning prayers in homes or mosques before families and friends meet to share best wishes, eat delicious treats and offer gifts.
 Many Muslims also perform good deeds and do charity work during this time.
 Eid-ul-Adha (“Festival of Sacrifice”) is another important festival, in September this year, where prayers, giving thanks and appreciating family is central.

-Echo the vibrancy of Eid celebrations with colourful bracelets and ring stacks, maybe a pendant or two, or perhaps statement earrings.
-Silver, gold or PANDORA Rose are great for complimenting any look.
+Echo the vibrancy of Eid celebrations with colourful bracelet and ring stacks, maybe a pendant or two or perhaps statement earrings.
+Silver, gold or PANDORA Rose embellish dresses or tunics fabulously.

 Thanksgiving celebrations are typically synonymous with turkey, pumpkin pie and Thanksgiving cookies.
 Many people use the time before and after the big dinner to spend quality time with friends and family: watching American football and the Macy’s Thanksgiving Day Parade on TV, playing games, going for a walk, reflecting and being thankful, and helping those less fortunate, such as doing voluntary charity work

 For Thanksgiving dinners at home or with friends, play it casual with relaxed pieces and bejewelled accessories.
-If meeting the parents or dining out, dress to impress with an outfit and accessories to match.
+If meeting the parents or dining out, dress to impress with an outfit and jewellery in rich colours.

 Also known as the Festival of Lights, Chanukah or Chanukkah, Hanukkah is an eight-day Jewish holiday.
 This year it starts on 25 December, although the dates vary each year according to the Hebrew calendar.